 Set up SNMP alerts on the LOM by using the Citrix ADC shell

 To customize your filter and policy settings, see the IPMI Specification 2.0 rev. 1.1 documentation.

 The latest IPMI specifications are available from the IPMI section of the Intel website:

 Usually, customization in the SNMP Network Management Software is the preferred method, because it can be done one time at a central location.
-Therefore, the settings below send all events for all sensors to the SNMP network management software.
-These are very low traffic events and therefore should not result in any significant network usage.
+Therefore, the following settings send all events for all sensors to the SNMP network management software.
+These events are low traffic events and therefore do not result in any significant network usage.